testcontainers/testcontainers-rs/README.md

 ## Usage

+**TL:DR**: Depend on `testcontainers`, this will give you everything you need.

-Check [testcontainers/examples](./testcontainers/examples) on how to use the library.
+Check [the integration tests](./testcontainers/tests) on how to use the library.

 ## Structure

 The repository is structured into the several crates.

-- `testcontainers` contains the actual library and trait definitions
+- `core`: Contains the core traits and structs necessary for the testcontainers ecosystem.
+- `cli_client`: Contains an implementation of the `Docker` trait that uses the `docker`-CLI to issue commands.
 - The folder `images` contains several crates named after the respective docker image.
 Each crate adds support for one particular image.
 This allows to selectively import the images you need.

+Last but not least:
+`testcontainers`: This is a meta crate that bundles all these crates together for convenient usage.

 ## License